MacaPecha/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 <br>

-With our Mercado Pago Checkout API, you should take into account two aspects: data capture and payment confirmation submission.
+With our Mercado Libre Checkout API, you should take into account two aspects: data capture and payment confirmation submission.

 1. First, you need a frontend to collect card data and generate a security token with the information required to create a payment.